Shraddhasri25/Portfolio_Projects/Traffic_Signal_Time_Optimisation/Readme.md

-# Traffic_Signal_Time_Optimisation with Computer Vision
+# Traffic Signal Time Optimisation with Computer Vision

 **Introduction:**
 The domain of transportation and traffic management is undergoing a transformative shift, driven by the integration of advanced computer vision techniques.
-Viswash Srivastava leads a groundbreaking project that harnesses the power of computer vision to optimize traffic signal timing and enhance road efficiency.
+A groundbreaking project that harnesses the power of computer vision to optimize traffic signal timing and enhance road efficiency.

 **Situation:**
 - Traditional traffic management systems often face challenges in dynamically adjusting signal timings based on real-time traffic conditions, leading to congestion and delays.